Not sure which product you need? Let the wizard guide you

 The report includes the key, label, license, day (per hour), and look-ups (count per hour).
 It lets you see how you’re using/consuming Smarty APIs for reporting and investigating.

-Limit by key may already be included in your plan(s) (if it is, you’ll see the button titled "Add Limit").
+Limit by key may already be included in your plan(s) (if it is, you’ll see the button and can then run the report).
 If you want to add the limit by key capability, contact your Customer Success Manager or Account Executive.

 With limit by key, you can also set lookup caps to prevent overuse.
 That means:

-• No more runaway code eating up your lookups
+• No more runaway code eating up your number of address lookups

 • No more partners or team members going overboard